Evelynn Build Guide by decadeoftherion

 I like to take Exhaust because it allows you to take on enemy champions 1v1 more effectively, and when your team is uncoordinated it paints a big target on whoever you exhausted.
 I always take the mastery that gives Exhausted targets -10 armor and -10 MR as well, so they take increased damage from everyone.
 Exhaust can also help a lot in other ways - simply put, I find it more useful for my team than Ignite.

-Marks - Greater Mark of Magic Penetration or Greater Mark of Hybrid Penetration - you need Magic Penetration.
+Marks - Greater Mark of Magic Penetration or Greater Mark of Precision - you need Magic Penetration.

 Seals - Greater Seal of Armor - I like to have extra early armor for a couple of reasons.
 You can also get HP/level runes.